jon-heard/obsidian-inline-scripts/README.md

 ### NOTE: If you make a shortcut-file you think others would like, it'd be real nice if you could share it [here](https://github.com/jon-heard/obsidian-text-expander-js/discussions)!
 If it is polished and generally useful, then I'll even add it to the [library of shortcut-files](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFileLibrary).

-This tutorial assumes that you have read and understood the tutorial [Create a new shortcut](#tutorial-create-a-new-shortcut), and are at least aware that the tutorial [Add an existing shortcut-file to a vault](#tutorial-add-an-existing-shortcut-file-to-a-vault) shows how to setup an existing shortcut-file.
+This tutorial assumes that you have read and understood the tutorial "[Create a new shortcut](#tutorial-create-a-new-shortcut)", and are at least aware that the tutorial "[Add an existing shortcut-file to a vault](#tutorial-add-an-existing-shortcut-file-to-a-vault)" shows how to setup an existing shortcut-file.

 A shortcut-file contains multiple shortcuts.
-Each shortcut contains a Test string and an Expansion string.
+Each shortcut contains a Test string, an Expansion string and an About string.
 A shortcut-file will typically bundle collections of shortcuts that work toward a common goal, such as a particular functionality (saving & loading) or a particular system (Dungeons and Dragons).

 ### Examples
 Here is a minimal example of a shortcut-file's contents: